treeverse/lakeFS/docs/enterprise/orchestration.md

 ### SAML (Azure AD)

 The following example will walk you through the deployment of lakeFS Enterprise with SAML integration using Azure AD as the IDP.
-Even though Azure Entra supports OIDC, the following example is using SAML on purpose.
+The following example uses SAML, a common setup, although Azure Entra also supports OIDC.

 **Note:** Active Directory Federation Services (AD FS) can be configured the same using SAML.
 {: .note }